antl3x/codeplot/README.md

 Dive in, plot your data, and boost your productivity.

-It’s data analysis without the scroll.
+It's data analysis without the scroll.

 Your go-to tool for an amazing Exploratory Data Analysis workflow.